Parylene Coating Thickness – How Much is Enough?

 Sean Clancy, Ph.D. | August 18, 2020

-If you are considering a Parylene coating for your printed circuit board assembly, you may be wondering what thickness you should use.
+If you are considering a Parylene coating for your printed circuit board assembly, you may wonder what thickness you should use.
 You may have surmised that the more coating, the better, but that is not always the case.
 The thicker the coating, the longer it takes to coat – you will face diminishing returns at some point.
-Additionally, there is not a universal thickness ideal for all operating environments and applications.
+Additionally, no universal thickness is ideal for all operating environments and applications.
 Different applications have different functional requirements.

 What is the Parylene Coating Process?

-The Parylene deposition process begins with dimer, which is a powdered chemical.
+The Parylene chemical vapor deposition process begins with dimer, which is a powdered chemical.
 The more dimer that is in the first chamber, the thicker the coating will be.
 The dimer is heated into vapor, which is pulled by a vacuum into a connected chamber, and heated to an even higher temperature, further pyrolyzing the dimer.
-It is pulled into a final deposition chamber, where it penetrates crevices, coating exposed surfaces, and becoming a polymer.
+It is pulled into a final deposition chamber, penetrating crevices, coating exposed surfaces, and becoming a polymer.
 The resulting coating exhibits strong barrier properties at 50% thickness of conventional conformal coatings.

 What Parylene Thickness is Best?